syophie/barista-buddy-milk-optimisation/README.md

 # Barista Buddy — Ticket Triage & Milk Optimisation

 A decision model that selectively intervenes in a coffee queue to reduce milk waste while preserving drink quality, triggered by real‑time demand conditions.

+Coffee shops routinely waste 6–25% of their milk through over-steaming, pitcher leftovers, and imprecise portioning.
+The Sydney case study measured a reduction from 6.3 L/day to 0.2 L/day in milk waste when Übermilk was introduced.
 Most coffee-shop optimisation tools focus on throughput and speed, not explicitly on waste reduction and quality such as the proposed, co-primary objectives of Barista Buddy.

 The model defines two optimisation objectives — minimise milk waste (by milk type, by site) and maximise milk quality (freshness, correct volume, no over-stretching) — subject to order integrity and acceptable delivery time constraints.
 - Speed is treated as a constraint or trigger, not the objective itself.